anastasiaserguta/Online_edication_platform/README.md

 # Online_education_platform
- This is my final project prepared as part of the python course.
+ This is my final project prepared as part of the python course (python 3.12.2).